 1 Scope

-The present document gives an overview of the tasks undertaken by the Core network protocols of a Mobile Station (MS) when in idle mode, that is, switched on but typically not having a dedicated channel allocated.
+The present document gives an overview of the tasks undertaken by the Core network protocols of a User Equipment (UE) Mobile Station (MS) (see clause 1.2) when in idle mode, that is, switched on but typically not having a dedicated channel allocated.
 It also describes the corresponding network functions.
-The idle mode functions are also performed by a GPRS MS as long as no dedicated channel is allocated to the MS. The conditions when the idle mode functions are performed by an MS in the UTRA RRC connected mode states are specified in 3GPP TS 25.331 [33].
-The conditions when the idle mode functions are performed by an MS in the E-UTRAN are specified in 3GPP TS 36.304 [43].
-The conditions when the idle mode functions are performed by an MS in the NG-RAN are specified in 3GPP TS 36.304 [43] and 3GPP TS 38.304 [61].
-The conditions when the idle mode functions are performed by an MS in the NG-RAN RRC inactive state are specified in 3GPP TS 36.331 [42] and 3GPP TS 38.331 [65].
+The idle mode functions are also performed by a GPRS MS as long as no dedicated channel is allocated to the UE.
+The conditions when the idle mode functions are performed by an UE in the UTRA RRC connected mode states are specified in 3GPP TS 25.331 [33].
+The conditions when the idle mode functions are performed by an UE in the E-UTRAN are specified in 3GPP TS 36.304 [43].
+The conditions when the idle mode functions are performed by an UE in the NG-RAN are specified in 3GPP TS 36.304 [43] and 3GPP TS 38.304 [61].
+The conditions when the idle mode functions are performed by an UE in the NG-RAN RRC inactive state are specified in 3GPP TS 36.331 [42] and 3GPP TS 38.331 [65].

-The present document defines the PLMN selection for a multi mode MS that supports both 3GPP and 3GPP2 systems.
+The present document defines the PLMN selection for a multi mode UE that supports both 3GPP and 3GPP2 systems.
 The common PLMN selection logic covers also PLMNs that are available in 3GPP2 system, but the present document makes no changes on the cdma2000® signalling towards networks that are available via 3GPP2 system.

 The present document gives procedures for using the CSG cells, whenever such use is permitted.

-The present document gives procedures for using the CAG cells, when the MS supports CAG.
+The present document gives procedures for using the CAG cells, when the UE supports CAG.

 The present document specifies the SNPN selection.